flamsanct/flamsanct.github.io/org/README.md

 One way to assist in aligning talents with opportunities is to empower new users to self signal their interests and expertise by offering the ability to select user-defined roles such as "artist", "coder", "writer", "lore crafter" and so on.
 This way, coordinators of working groups looking for particular kinds of contributions can filter for these types of individuals.

-Ultimately, the goal is to gamify the contributor's journey as much as possible.
+Ultimately, the goal is to support the contributor on their journey as much as possible.
 An important part of that process will be in offering robust and relevant educational materiels to support contributors along their journey.

 ## The Learning Loop